-The goal of all Festival education programs “In the Schools” is to deepen our community’s appreciation for and connection to Shakespeare, providing only the highest quality theatre education to inspire people of all ages – to creatively engage, explore, and delight in the works of William Shakespeare.
-Shakespeare’s poetry and plays are a primary element in any process of lifelong learning.
+The goal of all Festival education programs is to deepen our community’s appreciation for and connection to Shakespeare, providing only the highest quality theatre education to inspire people of all ages – to creatively engage, explore, and delight in the works of William Shakespeare.
 Through the Festival’s education programs, students are challenged and engaged while enhancing their ability to read, watch, and perform Shakespeare.

 Guides on Shakespeare

 On Shakespeare and His Times

 We know a man named William Shakespeare was baptized at Stratford-upon-Avon on April 26, 1564, and was buried at Holy Trinity Church in Stratford on April 25, 1616.
 Tradition holds that he was born three days earlier, and that he died on his birthday—April 23—but this is perhaps more romantic myth than fact.
 Learn more about the history of Shakespeare, The Globe, Elizabethan England and theatre in 16th and 17th Century.
 DOWNLOAD